This is part 2 of 2 on a short series covering how you should promote your blog posts:

 If this is a fantastic post that you think has the potential to go viral that people will absolutely love, spending a few dollars to get more exposure for your page post via FB ads will go a long way.

 Facebook pages have near zero engagement, which makes Facebook groups (check out my lessons learned about running a Facebook group) an amazing alternative.
 In case you’ve been living under a rock, Facebook groups are THE PLACE to be nowadays.
 Whether it will remain so is anyone’s guess.

 But meanwhile, share your post with your own Facebook group!
-For me, that will be the good ole Blogging Biz on Turbo Facebook mastermind.
+For me, that will be the good ole Blogging Biz on Turbo (Update: I have renamed the group to a swankier sounding Turbo Blogging & Business) Facebook mastermind.

 Don’t just drop a link, write a nice introduction that is preferably personal and value-laden.

 And while you’re at it, share your latest post to a few relevant Facebook groups where your target audience hangs out at.

 4. Twitter is my jam

 Twitter is my jam.
 I love Twitter.
 I love tweeting stuff.
 Now that you’ve optimized your article with a horizontal image, it’s time to make use of them using Twitter.
 Tweet your article out so that your followers can read and share it!

 This achieves a few things: It gets more traffic to your website and hence gets you more subscribers, it gets more people sharing your blog post, and it gets more people checking out your Twitter profile and engaging with you.

 Tweets get only a few minutes of fame.
 This means that you should not hesitate when it comes to tweeting your post multiple times to get stuff seen.